by Bob Grant

 So you’re pouring your heart out to the man you love or maybe just a guy you’re interested in.
 He’s listening to you intently as you share more and more and more.
-Everything you mention has significance to you because you’ve live it.
+Everything you mention has significance to you because you’ve lived it.

 Your boss who is always making impossible demands.